 Pocket Casts is a freemium podcasting app made popular thanks to tech influencers like MKBHD.
 Most of their features are free, and the premium version is more like a donation than anything else.

-They are using Ghost for their news blog that announces new features, what’s brewing, and what they recommend to listen on their platform.
+They are using Ghost for their news blog that announces new features, what’s brewing, and what they recommend listening to on their platform.

 13. Pics.io

-Pics.io is a platform for those who need to organize huge amounts of files, such as images, videos, audio files, etc. It uses existing cloud storage providers’ technology to categorize files and make them easier to find when you need them most.
+Pics.io is a platform for organizing large amounts of files, such as images, videos, and audio.
+It uses the technology of existing cloud storage providers to categorize files and make them easier to find when needed.

-In the usual fashion, they use Ghost for their blog, which has a simple design and a clean call to action in the sidebar for lead generation.
+They use Ghost for their blog, which features a simple design and a clean lead-generation call to action in the sidebar.

 14. Yeezy Mafia

-Yeezy Mafia is a popular eCommerce website that provides information about shows that used to be popular for many years before their main designer got publically canceled.
+Yeezy Mafia is a popular eCommerce website that provides information about shows that used to be popular for many years before their main designer got publicly canceled.
 This site still exists today, but I wouldn’t be surprised if it eventually merges with another website.
-Meanwhile, their news section uses Ghost with a basic white theme with a featured post section, while the rest is a basic grid.
+Meanwhile, their news section uses Ghost with a basic white theme, featuring a post section, while the rest uses a basic grid.

 15. Fullstory

 Fullstory is a platform that focuses on tracking and optimizing user experience.
-They use Ghost for their company blog, announcing product news, engineering insights, case studies, etc. If you are wondering if Ghost has a good user experience, then the fact that Fullstory uses it should be enough to convince you that it has the best UX.
+They use Ghost for their company blog to announce product news, engineering insights, case studies, etc. If you are wondering whether Ghost has a good user experience, the fact that Fullstory uses it should be enough to convince you it has the best UX.

 16. freeCodeCamp

 freeCodeCamp offers exactly what its name implies – free code camp.
 Their blog uses Ghost, which features a simple timeline style.
-It is one of the most well-maintained blogs based on how many blog posts are published every week.
+It is one of the most well-maintained blogs based on the number of blog posts published every week.
 Their design leaves much to be desired, but it is a good example that no blog posts are too much for the Ghost platform.

 17. XE Blog

-XE is a popular money transfer and exchange platform with over 30 million users worldwide, and its API is used by 300 major finance companies such as Shopify and ClearBooks.
+XE is a popular money transfer and exchange platform with over 30 million users worldwide, and its API is used by 300 major financial companies, including Shopify and ClearBooks.
 They use Ghost for their blog, focusing on company news and financial education.
 It features a dark color scheme that builds trust in its users.

 18. Cloudflare Blog

 Cloudflare is one of the biggest cloud solution providers used by almost all S&P 500 companies to speed up and protect their websites and apps.
 Even uiCookies and all our other brands use their services.
-Their insider blog uses Ghost to update customers on the news about their services and global internet trends.
-The log features a completely minimalistic design like the entire Cloudflare website.
+Their insider blog uses Ghost to keep customers updated on news about their services and global internet trends.
+The log features a completely minimalistic design, like the entire Cloudflare website.

 19. Codecademy

-Codecademy is one of the OG providers of online education related to development.
+Codecademy is one of the OG providers of online development education.
 It was launched in 2011 and has helped millions of users, including myself, learn to code.
 If it weren’t for Codecademy, I would never have learned PHP, JavaScript and other languages.

 Their blog uses a standard Ghost layout with a dark/light mode switch and featured images that align with their overall design language.